zeta-chain/.github/profile/README.md

 ![banner](https://user-images.githubusercontent.com/332151/269221553-9a9cb995-3a3a-4370-9b3c-ca7b05c47313.jpg)

-[ZetaChain](https://www.zetachain.com/) is a layer 1 blockchain and developer platform that connects any L1 and L2, from Ethereum to Bitcoin and beyond.
-Access all of crypto in one place.
+[ZetaChain](https://www.zetachain.com/) is a blockchain focused on interoperability.
+It provides an EVM-based platform for developers to build and deploy omnichain contracts, which can be called from any connected chain, including Bitcoin.
+It also supports cross-chain messaging between connected chains.

 ### Build an Omnichain dApp